meizabel/documentation/concepts.md

 # Spine Event Engine Concepts

 <p class="lead"> This document introduces some key Spine architecture concepts.</p> It assumes that you've read the [Introduction](README.md).
-For language-specific details, see the [Getting Started](/), [tutorial](/docs/tutorials/basic/java.html), and reference documentation for your chosen language(s).
+For language-specific details, see the [Getting Started](/Getting Started/README.md).
+The Diagram below represents architecture of the application build using Spine.

 ![Spine Event Engine Diagram](Diagram-SpineEventEngine.svg)

+Spine provides realization for most important building blocks of the CQRS oriented application.

 **Command** is an instruction to do something.
-Command is any method that mutates state.
-In Spine [command](/docs/tutorials/basic/java.html) is as protobuf message.
+Command focuses on what the user considers as an operation.
+In Spine [command](/java) is as protobuf message.

 **Event** is something that happened in the past.
 Capture all changes to an application state as a sequence of events.
 In Spine events are defined as prorobuf messages.
 Find out more about [Writing an Event](/docs/tutorials/basic/java.html).